Pills: Make Them Go Down Easy

-Taking your medication with applesauce is another idea unless it needs to be taken
+Taking your medicine with applesauce is another idea unless it needs to be taken on

-on an empty stomach.
-This may help your swallowing muscles work better to get the
+an empty stomach.
+This may help your swallowing muscles work better to get the pills

 Break it up

-You can crush or divide many over-the-counter and prescription medications and sprinkle
+You can crush or divide many over-the-counter and prescription medicine and sprinkle

 them on food.
 You can purchase a pill-crusher to do the work for you, or use 2 spoons.

-Always ask your pharmacist if the medication can be crushed, because long-acting or
+Always ask your pharmacist if the medicine can be crushed, because long-acting or

 slow-release prescriptions will not work as they are supposed to when crushed.